Srikarmk/100-days-of-code-2/README.md

 Glad that the basic page is finished for today , will be exploring backend from tomorrow using Node and Express.

+## Day 9

+✅ Explored react router Dom package and improved the navbar and added login and cart sections
+✅ Explored different ERC tokens

+Worked a bit harder on improving frontend , will be starting backend tommorow 🫡.